139 Jonson Street, Byron Bay

 Jade Myers, Director, Myers Ellyett

 At the core of the design is the offering of greenspace and alternative planting modes.
-The design includes vine walls, podium planters, two storey green walls, deep soil and streetscape planting all with native and endemic species.
+The design includes vine walls, podium planters, two storey green walls, deep soil and streetscape planting.

 The commercial space is set back underneath a deep awning and continuous pergola with climbing vines running along Jonson and Browning Streets.
 The courtyard and laneway have screens which act as green vine walls with garden beds below.

 Myers Ellyett is led by directors Jade Myers and William Ellyett.
 Both bring a wealth of experience, with backgrounds in award‐winning Australian architectural firms.